-For further details on the VCSP, visit the Department of Health and Human Services website.
+For more information on VCSP, visit the Department of Health and Human Services website.

 Survivorship Community of Practice

-ACSC receives funding from the Department of Health and Human Services to deliver the Survivorship Community of Practice.
+ACSC convenes the Victorian Survivorship Community of Practice, on behalf of the Department of Health and Human Services.
 These full-day forums bring together people who share a passion for cancer survivorship to share learnings, access the latest evidence-based resources, and develop sustainable changes to service design and delivery.